The Progressive Corporation (PGR) on Track to Reach $137.00 in a Year

-The Progressive Corporation (NYSE: PGR) is -2.00% lower on its value in year-to-date trading and has touched a low of $100.81 and a high of $135.45 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The PGR stock was last observed hovering at around $127.63 in the last trading session, with the day’s loss setting it -0.51% off its average median price target of $137.00 for the next 12 months.
-It is also 26.52% off the consensus price target high of $173.00 offered by 21 analysts, but current levels are -27.12% lower than the price target low of $100.00 for the same period.
+The Progressive Corporation (NYSE: PGR) is 4.39% higher on its value in year-to-date trading and has touched a low of $100.81 and a high of $136.37 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The PGR stock was last observed hovering at around $135.07 in the last trading session, with the day’s gains setting it 0.33% off its average median price target of $137.00 for the next 12 months.
+It is also 22.18% off the consensus price target high of $174.00 offered by 21 analysts, but current levels are -24.22% lower than the price target low of $109.00 for the same period.

 5 Undervalued Stocks For 2023